 South Yorkshire Fire and Rescue Authority (SYFRA) has appointed a new Chief Fire Officer.

-Alex Johnson was appointed following a selection process which included a written application and panel interview with members of the fire authority and presentation to members of a staff stakeholder panel.
+Chris Kirby was appointed following a selection process which included a written application, interview with members of the fire authority and presentation to members of a staff stakeholder panel.

-Alex joined South Yorkshire Fire and Rescue as Assistant Chief Fire Officer in 2017, before being promoted to Deputy Chief Fire Officer.
-She’d previously served with Derbyshire Fire and Rescue Service for more than 25 years, having joined as a firefighter in 1992.
+Barnsley-born Chris joined South Yorkshire Fire and Rescue as Deputy Chief Fire Officer in 2020.
+He’d previously served with West Yorkshire Fire and Rescue Service for more than two decades, having joined as a firefighter in 1998.

-Alex will take over the role in January, when the current Chief Fire Officer James Courtney QFSM retires.
-James joined South Yorkshire Fire and Rescue in 2006 and has been Chief Fire Officer since 2011.
+Chris will take over the role in May, when the current Chief Fire Officer Alex Johnson QFSM retires.
+Alex joined South Yorkshire Fire and Rescue in 2017 and has been Chief Fire Officer since 2020.

 Cllr Damms continued, “Fire authority members would like to thank Alex for the leadership she has shown in the role of Chief Fire Officer, particularly in leading the organisation through the pandemic and all of the challenges, which that has brought and for her leadership during the 2019 floods.
 We wish her all the best in her future endeavours.”